 One of the main reasons why eco bleach is OK to use is because it doesn’t release harmful toxins into the environment.
 It’s also safe to use around children and pets, which is an added bonus.

-Natural bleach is cruelty free and can also safely clean drains, even if you have a septic tank.
-Most is made with sodium carbonate which helps to eliminate odours and is great for general household cleaning or as use with laundry products.
-Its a very safe alternative to chlorine.
+Natural bleach is cruelty-free and can also safely clean drains, even if you have a septic tank.
+Most is made with sodium carbonate which helps to eliminate odours and is great for general household cleaning or as used with laundry products.
+It’s a very safe alternative to chlorine.